Zero paid placements. No brand can pay to rank higher on Simscanner.

 Justified by sourced features

 Fit, not a trophy.
 Each card below points to the brand whose sourced plan structure fits the use case, with the reason stated.
-Categories that depend on speed, reliability, or review data are still pending and name no brand.
+Categories that depend on speed, reliability, or review data are modelled estimates.

 Lowest entry price